MichaelMilad/Library-Project/README.md

 ### TODO List

-- Add Auth (Librarian Role & Manager Role) (Use Tools like Keycloak?)
+- Add Auth
+  - Use Auth Tool as Keycloak (or passport.js?)
+  - Librarian Role
+  - Manager Role

 - Add Unit Testing

 - Add Seeding Scripts to generate and populate the database when needed

 - Add Reporting Endpoints
+  - using XLSX library which supports both Excel and CSV Operations
-  - include node-mailer to send to email
+  - include node-mailer send reports as attachments to email.
-  - include cron jobs to run periodically
+  - include cron jobs to run periodically.